Cost of LivingUpdated May 2026

 How does Columbia compare to other south cities?

-Among southern cities in our database, Columbia ranks on the higher end for cost of living.
+Among southern cities in our database, Columbia ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Charlotte and North Charleston.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Columbia?